American History X

 McKenna wrote the script based on his own childhood and experiences of growing up in San Diego.
 He sold the script to New Line Cinema, which was impressed by the writing.
-American History X was Kaye's first directorial role in a feature film.
-Budgeted at $20 million, filming took place in 1997.
-Before the film's release, Kaye and New Line Cinema were in disagreements about the final cut of the film, which Norton had played a pivotal role in editing.
+Steve Tisch and Lawrence Turman served as executive producers on the film.
+Principal photography began in Los Angeles on March 17, 1997, and concluded on May 21.
+Prior to the film's release, Kaye and New Line Cinema were in disagreements over the final cut of the film, which Norton had played a pivotal role in editing.
 The final version was 40 minutes longer than Kaye's 95-minute cut, which resulted in him publicly disowning the film through dozens of trade paper advertisements, thus negatively affecting his directing career.